Morris dance: History in England

 Several English folklorists were responsible for recording and reviving the tradition in the early 20th century, often from a bare handful of surviving members of mid-19th-century village sides.
 Among these, the most notable are Cecil Sharp and Mary Neal.

 Revival

 Boxing Day 1899 is widely regarded as the starting point for the Morris revival.
-Cecil Sharp was visiting at a friend's house in Headington, near Oxford, when the Headington Quarry Morris side arrived to perform.
-Sharp was intrigued by the music and collected several tunes from the side's musician, William Kimber, including Country Gardens.
+Cecil Sharp was visiting a friend's house in Headington, near Oxford, when the Headington Quarry Morris side arrived to perform.
+Sharp was intrigued by the music and collected several tunes from the side's musician, William Kimber, including "Country Gardens".
 A decade later he began collecting the dances, spurred and at first assisted by Mary Neal, a founder of the Espérance Club (a dressmaking co-operative and club for young working women in London), and Herbert MacIlwaine, musical director of the Espérance Club.
 Neal was looking for dances for her girls to perform, and so the first revival performance was by young women in London.